 When an actual building permit is issued to you, work can begin.
 The permit must be available on the job site and to the inspector.
 Initiating work prior to permit approval will result in an Enforcement action.

 If you've submitted plans and specifications, one set of plans stamped "Approved" will be returned to you.
 These approved plans, along with the building permit card, must be available on the job site and available to the inspector.

 When am I required to obtain local zoning approval?

 You're required to obtain local land use/zoning approval for any new structure and for work that improves a structure, increases the area or height of a structure, or changes the use of a structure.
 You will be required to submit a zoning permit, as well as a 2 site plans that detail the placement of the structure, the height, and the distance the structure is located from the property lines.

 You may be required to obtain local zoning approval for electrical and plumbing work prior to a permit being issued.
 Contact your local your Tillamook County Department of Community Development.

 Where do I get applications?

-You can obtain permit applications online by calling, writing or visiting the Tillamook County Department of Community Development in the basement of the County Courthouse at 201 Laurel Avenue, Tillamook, OR 97141 or calling (503) 842-3408.
+You can obtain permit applications online on the respective Departments section or by calling, writing or visiting the Tillamook County Department of Community Development in the TLC Bank Building located at 1510-B Third Street, Tillamook, OR 97141 or calling (503) 842-3408.